 - Recognize and celebrate the achievements of W&L students who are interested in entrepreneurship and entrepreneurial opportunities.

 Our competition was structured to accommodate W&L’s unique academic schedule while also leveraging available technology to offer greater exposure for the event.
-The competition will begin with the first Semi-Final Round in December 2011 when students taking Entrepreneurship in the fall term present their business plans to a panel of judges who will assemble on campus.
-A second Semi-Final Round will be held in April 2012 using a similar format.
-The Final Round of judging will be conducted online via the Entrepreneurship Program’s website.
+The competition will begin with the first Semi-Final Round on December 12-13, 2014 when students taking Entrepreneurship in the fall term present their business plans to a panel of judges who will assemble on campus.
+A second Semi-Final Round will be held on April 10-11, 2015 (competition morning of April 11th) and the Final Round (on April 11th in the afternoon).
 To learn more about the competition guidelines and other details, click on the following link: W&L Business Plan Competition Guidelines.

 A panel of judges will assemble in Lexington to select two Finalist teams from each of the three sections of BUS399 Entrepreneurship.
 The teams and their business plans will be evaluated based on the attractiveness of the investment opportunity to the judges.

-Each year the competition will attract 8-12 judges for each of the two Semifinal Rounds.
+Each year the competition will attract 8-12 judges for each of the two Semifinal Rounds and for the Final Round.
 These judges represent a wide variety of backgrounds, including successful entrepreneurs, venture capitalists, private equity experts, bankers, lawyers, and angel investors.
 These individuals will be responsible for selecting the team that continue on to our Final Round.
 Click here to read more about our current panel of distinguished judges.